 The workings of Soham

 But there is another, seemingly contradictory, side to this.
 Yogash chitta-vritti-nirodhah (Yoga Sutras 1:2).
 Patanjali here defines yoga as the stopping (nirodhah) of the modifications (vritti) of the mind (chitta).
 Superficially considered, this seems to mean merely being blank, without thoughts.
 But if this were so, dreamless sleep would be yoga, and the more we slept the more enlightened we would become.
 Still, most yogis tend to think that in meditation no thoughts or impressions should arise–that if they do, the meditation is imperfect and reduced in value.
 But Soham is a transforming-transmuting force, and that implies change, and change is a process.
 So sometimes you will simply sit in the happy and peaceful silence of pure yoga nidra, intent on the sound of your subtle intonations of Soham, and at other times things will definitely be going on.
-Both are equally beneficial, for Soham knows what it is doing, and both may occur in the same meditation.
+Both are equally beneficial, and both may occur in the same meditation.

 Meditation, then, is not just sinking down into silence and stasis, though that does happen in some meditation periods, but can be an extremely active state.
 As you meditate, on the subtle levels you may see, hear, feel, and be aware of a great many things–thoughts, visual impressions, memories, inner sensations, and suchlike.
 All of this is evoked by your practice, and nothing will be a distraction if you simply observe it in a calm and objective manner, keeping your awareness on the breath and intoning Soham in time with it.